mswart/chef-postfix-full/README.md

 The cookbooks does not ensures that this table type is supported by postfix.
 On debian based distributions additional packages must be installed.

+### Tables with ordering: cidr regexp pcre

+The behavior of the cidr, regexp and pcre table depends on the ordering of the content.

+The `_format` configuration options defines how the order is created.
+The following options are supported:

+* `pair_sorted_by_key`: The key->value pairs are sorted by key.
+Key and value are separated by a blank.

+Other formats are planed.

 Examples
 --------